 The Hyper-V integration services component invokes the Hyper-V VSS writer in Volume Shadow Copy Services (VSS) on virtual machines to ensure that their application data is in a consistent state.

 If the virtual machine doesn't comply with online backup requirements, MABS automatically uses the Hyper-V APIs to pause the virtual machine before they capture data files.

 The MABS server uses VSS on the volumes that host recovery data so that multiple shadow copies are available.
 Each of these shadow copies provides a separate recovery.
 VSS recovery points are stored on the MABS server.
-The temporary copy that is made on the server running Hyper-V, is only stored for the duration of the MABS synchronization.
+The temporary copy that's made on the server running Hyper-V is only stored for the duration of the MABS synchronization.